 Safer, Quicker, Cheaper Building & Roof Inspection

 Drones can fly near buildings and get a view of difficult locations where other means of access may not be practical, cost-effective, or safe.
 A drone can provide detailed videos and photos of roofs and buildings.
 Hard-to-access areas can be seen up close without having to use additional personnel or equipment.
 Infrared photography can help identify costly heating and cooling leaks.

 - Large commercial buildings

 - Highrise buildings

 Drone Panora Aerial Photography provides high-resolution photography and video of power and cellular transmission infrastructure for inspection purposes.
-Expedited services with a 24-hour turnaround is possible.
-Companies can make quick help capture visuals which aid damage assessments of Wind Turbines, Cell Towers, and Solar Panels.
+Expedited services with a 24-hour turnaround are possible.
+Companies can make quick help capture visuals that aid damage assessments of Wind Turbines, Cell Towers, and Solar Panels.